vimeo/dials/README.md

 ## Why choose Dials
 Dials is a configuration solution that supports several configuration sources so you only have to focus on the business logic.
 Define the configuration struct and select the configuration sources and Dials will do the rest.
+Dials is designed to be extensible so if the built-in sources don't meet your needs, you can write your own and still get all the other benefits.
 Moreover, setting defaults doesn't require additional function calls.
 Just populate the config struct with the default values and pass the struct to Dials.
 Dials also allows the flexibility to choose the precedence order to determine which sources can overwrite the configuration values.
 Additionally, Dials has special handling of structs that implement [`encoding.TextUnmarshaler`](https://golang.org/pkg/encoding/#TextUnmarshaler) so structs (like [`IP`](https://pkg.go.dev/net?tab=doc#IP) and [`time`](https://pkg.go.dev/time?tab=doc#Time)) can be properly parsed.